martis42/depend_on_what_you_use/README.md

 The `apply_fixes` tool offers options to control how the output directory is discovered.<br/>
 Execute `bazel run @depend_on_what_you_use//:apply_fixes -- --help` to discover the whole CLI interface of the tool.

-Currently only unused dependencies can be automatically fixed.
-However, more automatic fixes are planned and will be added over time.
+There are limitations on what can be automatically fixed due to constrraints of `buildozer`.
+For more details see the doc string of the [apply fixes main function](src/apply_fixes/main.py).

 # Supported Platforms